nikolai4D/frontEndFramework/README.md

 # frontEndFramework
 An atomic-component based front-end framework package.

+We attempted to write a readable, commented and concise code-base.
+We recommend having a direct look at it.

 You will find a functionnal example here: https://github.com/nikolai4D/nikdev_app_example.git

 # Structure:
-This frameworks revolves around 4 classes:
+This framework revolves around 4 classes:

 ### Component:
-    As you will find them in others frameworks like react, it associate a logic to an htmlElement.
+    As you will find them in others frameworks like react, it associates logic to an htmlElement.

 #### Composition: